Julesdj/immo-admin/README.md

 I really enjoyed working on this and spent any time I could on it.
 It's an expandable project and for my self-development I will absolutely continue to work on it and implement more features and improvements.

-The project is deployed and the demo can be tested [here] --link to demo
+The project is deployed and the demo can be tested here: <https://admin.immoinc.com>

 Dark mode:
 ![Dashboard dark version screenshot](./public/screenshot-dark-mode.png)